Jeiwan/uniswapv3-book/src/milestone_2/tick-bitmap-index.md

 ### Flipping Flags

 When adding liquidity into a pool, we need to set a couple of tick flags in the bitmap: one for the lower tick and one for the upper tick.
-We do this in `flipTick` method of the bitmap mapping:
+We do this in the `flipTick` method of the bitmap mapping:
 ```solidity
 function flipTick(
     mapping(int16 => uint256) storage self,